dentarg/auth0-blog/_posts/2017-06-20-authenticating-android-apps-developed-with-kotlin.markdown

 - use a `demo` schema, which will help Android to trigger our app when a link starting with `demo://` is called
 - use the `kotlin-todo-app` audience, which is the name of the API that we've created on Auth0 management tool.

-To wrap the changes in our project, we need register an intent filter inside our main activity's tag and make this activity to be launched as a [single task](https://developer.android.com/guide/topics/manifest/activity-element.html).
+To wrap the changes in our project, we need to register an intent filter inside our main activity's tag and make this activity to be launched as a [single task](https://developer.android.com/guide/topics/manifest/activity-element.html).
 Let's open `./app/src/main/AndroidManifest.xml` and replace it with the following contents:

 ```xml
 <?xml version="1.0" encoding="utf-8"?>